InflectionPointNFT/Avastars-Contracts/docs/contracts/AvastarTeleporter.md

 Set the address of the `AvastarMetadata` contract.
 Only invokable by system admin role, when contract is paused and not upgraded.
-If successful, emits an `TeleporterContractSet` event.
+If successful, emits an `MetadataContractAddressSet` event.

 ```solidity
 function setMetadataContractAddress(address _address)